 But are businesses currently making the best use of this program?

-SharePoint’s effectiveness is entirely dependent the extent to which its system is organised.
+SharePoint’s effectiveness is entirely dependent on the extent to which its system is organised.
 However, having a well-organised system can be very difficult, unless:

 - The system is optimally designed from the outset, and